mtint/autonity-docs/source/network-perm/soma.rst

 2. The Autonity protocol deploys automatically the smart contract at block #1.
 3. Each member retrieve the current state of the whitelist after each mined block (i.e. once per block height) and enforces the addition/removal of peers.

-To use Soma three additional fields must be added the config of the `genesis.json` which define the Soma contracts binary, ABI and the contract deployer:
+To use Soma, three additional fields must be added the config of the `genesis.json` which define the Soma contracts binary, ABI and the contract deployer:

 .. code-block:: json